step2yeung/git_guardrails/README.md

-**This is pre-production software, appropriate for early user testing.
-It is not yet intended for use in critical development workflows or at scale.**
+**🚨 This is pre-production software, appropriate for early user testing.
+It is not yet intended for use in critical development workflows or at scale. 🚨**

 ## Limitations